crate/crate-jdbc/docs/connect.rst

      See the :ref:`compatibility notes <cratedb-versions>` for more information.

-     If you have not configured a custom `database user`_, you probably want to authenticate as the CrateDB superuser, which is ``crate``.
+     If you have not configured a custom :ref:`database user <crate-reference:administration_user_management>`,
+     you probably want to authenticate as the CrateDB superuser, which is ``crate``.
 The superuser does not have a password, so you can omit the ``password`` property.

-     If you are authenticating as a custom user, that user will need to have `DQL privileges`_ on the ``sys.nodes`` table, because this table is used for version negotiation.
+     If you are authenticating as a custom user, that user will need to have :ref:`DQL privileges <crate-reference:privileges-intro>` on the
+     ``sys.nodes`` table, because this table is used for version negotiation.

 :``password``: